“Mozart and his Constanze on their Honeymoon” by Artist Unknown via mozartportraits.com

-The childhood of many a Capricorn is often denied due to having the mantle of adult responsibility placed upon them, usually at an appallingly young age.
+The childhood of many a Capricorn is often denied due to the mantle of adult responsibility being placed upon the Capricorn child, many times at an appallingly young age.
 By all accounts, Constanze thoroughly adhered to this cosmic rule.
-From early on, the numerous tasks and chores involved with running the Weber’s lodging house were placed solely on humble and hard-working daughter #3 while still a child, due to her older sisters’ careers never allowing them to be home, her father’s early death, and her mother’s chronic alcoholism.
+Born on January 5th, 1762 humble and hard working daughter #3 took on the numerous tasks and chores involved with running the Weber’s lodging house while still a child, due to her older sisters’ careers never allowing them to be home, her father’s early death, and her mother’s chronic alcoholism.

 Sensing his automatic disapproval of Constanze, in that same letter Mozart attempted to win his father over by extolling the more grounded and practical traits of the Capricorn Plain Jane from the diva producing family with written words that were anything but romantic:

 “She looks after everything in the house, and yet can never do right.
 She is not ugly, but she is far from being beautiful.”

 Mozart’s unflattering praise continued with the following harsh words describing the differences of intellect between himself and his Capricorn love interest: